JoeNyland/joenyland.github.io/_posts/2015-10-27-stop_wrapping_in_pre_tags.md

 So, the CSS that I used to fix this is:

+{% highlight scss %}
 // Make sure that <code> blocks in <pre> tags don't get wrapped.
 // This is required as Bootstrap makes code blocks in pre wrap, for some reason.... pre > code {
   overflow: auto;
   word-wrap: normal;
   white-space: pre;
 }
+{% endhighlight %}

 I hope this saves someone from the nightmare I went through to achieve such a small task!